-- A. Verify existing conditions before starting work. - B. Verify exact location of accessories for installation. - C. Verify that field measurements are as indicated on drawings.
+- A. Verify existing conditions before starting work. - B. Verify exact location of accessories for installation. - C. For electrically-operated accessories, verify that electrical power connections are ready and in the correct locations. - D. Verify that field measurements are as indicated on drawings.